cenit-io/eCapi/docs/user-guide/connected-integrations.md

 </div>

 ### Import categories
-Triggers a task which imports all updated categories from the integration to OMNA application.
+Triggers a task which imports all updated categories from the integration to CenitIO eCommerce Application.
 <div align=center>
     <img width="800" src="assets/images/integrations/import-categories.jpg"/>
 </div>